zhongshuwen/dfuse-eosio/README.md

 _**Note** -- If you're getting yarn dependency warnings while running the `yarn install && yarn build` commands above, you can normally safely ignore those and move forward with the installation.
 If you're getting an error while installing and/or compiling, see [TROUBLESHOOTING.md](./TROUBLESHOOTING.md#installing--compiling-error)._

-## Creating a new local chain with `dfuseeos`
+## Creating a new local chain with `zswlishi`

 ### 1. Initialize

 Initialize a few configuration files in your working directory (`dfuse.yaml`, `mindreader/config.ini`, ...)

 ```
-dfuseeos init
+zswlishi init
 ```

-Answer `y` (yes) when being prompted for `Do you want dfuse for EOSIO to run a producing node for you?`.
-If you intend is to sync an existing chain, follow [Syncing an existing chain with `dfuseeos`](#syncing-an-existing-chain-with-dfuseeos) instead.
+Answer `y` (yes) when being prompted for `Do you want ZSWLiShi to run a producing node for you?`.
+If you intend is to sync an existing chain, follow [Syncing an existing chain with `zswlishi`](#syncing-an-existing-chain-with-zswlishi) instead.

 ### 2. Boot